 You should have been provided an encrypted and unique license string or Customer ID from Melissa Data.
-This is necessary for including with each request to the Global Name Cloud Service.
-This value should be put into the CustomerID element in each Web service request.
+It is necessary to include this string with each request to the Global Name Web Service.
+This value should be put into the CustomerID element in each Web Service request.